 Steve Cooper – Careers Adviser

-I have been a Careers Adviser for over 10 years and I am qualified to Level 6, prior to this I worked for The Ordnance Survey as a Cartographer (map maker) for 23 years.
+I have been a Careers Adviser with Connexions for over 13 years and I am qualified to Level 6, prior to this I worked for The Ordnance Survey as a Cartographer (map maker) for 23 years.
 I also have my own drumming business running drum workshops in a variety of settings.

-Much of my time is spent doing one to one meetings with students (usually in CDAC) and I can be contacted via my school email firstname.lastname@example.org
+Much of my time is spent doing one to one meetings with students (usually in G2) and I can be contacted via my school email firstname.lastname@example.org or email@example.com